40 Truths About Turning 40 No One Ever Told You

 You stop sourcing your style from celebrities.

-The thought of buying an outfit because you saw it in a magazine may have once appealed to you, but your taste has evolved pretty significantly since just a few decades ago.
-Now you listen to your intuition when it comes to determining your own style, not the dubious advice of someone you’ll never meet.
+The thought of buying an outfit because you saw it in a magazine may have once appealed to you, but your taste has evolved pretty significantly over the years.
+Now you listen to your own intuition when it comes to determining your sense of style, not the dubious advice of someone in a glossy who you’ll never meet.

 People you know start dealing with serious health issues.

-One thing few 40-somethings find themselves prepared for are the serious health issues that tend to crop up among their inner circle around this time.
-Whether it’s your parents getting older or your friends dealing with health issues like cancer or infertility, the first major health problem to affect your inner circle will likely hit you like a freight train.
+One thing few forty-somethings find themselves prepared for are the serious health issues that tend to crop up among their inner circle.
+Whether it’s parents getting older or friends dealing with cancer, the first major health problem to affect your loved ones will likely hit you like a freight train.

 Getting a physical starts to be a nerve-racking experience.